k8ssandra/k8ssandra/docs/content/en/install/gke/_index.md

 [Quickstart for developers]({{< relref "/quickstarts/developer" >}}) or [Quickstart for Site Reliability Engineers]({{< relref "/quickstarts/site-reliability-engineer" >}}) post-install steps.
 {{% /alert %}}

-## Additional Configuration

-At this time there are a couple of manual post-installation steps to allow for external access to resources running within the GKE cluster.

-TODO create cluster services ingress to target
-TODO create ingress targeting services

 ## Cleanup Resources

 If this cluster is no longer needed you may optionally uninstall K8ssandra or delete all of the infrastructure.